IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 ## Dataset

 To start training model, first download the dataset and extract training data and label into two directories separately.
 Also, you need to modify the `LOW_DATA_PATH` and `HIGH_DATA_PATH` values in train.py to point to them separately.<br>
-Note:The images in the dataset are all in the YUV format.In addition,the names of the images contain information about heights and widths of the images in a uniform format.For example,the height and width of the image are recorded at index 3 position if `out_0000_BasketballDrive_1920x1080_50` file is split by `'_'`.
+Note: The images in the dataset are all in the YUV format.
+In addition, the names of the images contain information about heights and widths of the images in a uniform format.For example, the  size of the image is recorded at index 3 position if `out_0000_BasketballDrive_1920x1080_50` file is split by `'_'`.

 ## Train method